Wobbly-Pigeons/ExpenseManager/README.md

 Simple app to manage the expenses of the employees.
 Companies can easily keep track of the current spendings.
 Every employee is able to see his current budget, add and update his/her expenses.
-Managers are allowed to allow or deny the expense submitted by an employee.
+Managers are allowed to approve or deny the expense submitted by an employee.

 <img width="1426" alt="Screenshot 2022-04-21 at 10 44 58" src="https://user-images.githubusercontent.com/67691914/164416803-1e51f74a-2503-4be1-88e3-400c3d994b8f.png">